openmelody/mt-plugin-theme-manager/README.md

 modules, and better handling of custom fields.
 Refer to the example YAML below to use these keys.

+### Efficient Publishing

-* `build_type` - the build type (or publishing method) can be specified for both index and archive templates.
+`build_type` - the build type (or publishing method) can be specified for both index and archive templates.
 Specifying the `build_type` of templates is a great way to control what is republished when; look at the Publishing Profiles (in Design > Templates) for inspiration about the benefits of specifying this option for each template.
 Numerals 0-4 are valid `build_type` values, corresponding to the options listed below:

     * 0: Do Not Publish
     * 1: Static (the default method)
     * 2: Manually
     * 3: Dynamically
     * 4: Publish Queue

+### Set Caching and Include Options

 Caching options can also be specified for Template Modules and Widgets with the following keys (if you've used the UI to set caching, these options should